judycurie/judy/docs/projects/final-project.md

 ## **Week 09**

+As for one-time assembly the kinetic joints might not be necessary and it will be enough to account for the rotation between flat adn fully asssembled state providing adequate tolerances in slots.
+However, as the slots are bigger to allow some rotation they also cause the problem of elements sliding from each other in the flat state.

 ![](../images//joints10.jpg)
 ![](../images//WhatsApp Image 2023-03-28 at 21.56.35 (13).jpeg)

 Material: PET, 1.18mm
 The laser either didnt cut through or removed the bumps.
-The pocket size made a differance in the possible rotations at joints.
+The pocket size made a difference in the possible rotations at joints.

 The best worked the cut on the small machine with: cut - s4.0, 75p